Protect private property from the inadequacy of the Morgan County Wind Farm Ordinance!

 While there are several, for now the greatest concerns are the WECS minimal "setbacks from homes, turbine height, and lack of environmental protections of the Lake Jacksonville, Lake Mauvaisterre, and Waverly Lake watersheds and endangered bats, birds, and snakes."

-The current WECS Ordinance allows a 550 foot tall IWT to be "sited" only 1,000 feet from a non-participating homeowners foundation. (not the property line but the homes foundation) Experience and studies conducted by "certified appraisers" and realtors in other counties, villages, and states have show that such irresponsible "setbacks" can result from total abandonment and complete loss of a homes value to the average of a 25-40% loss of a homes value in the "footprint" of an IWT.
+The current WECS Ordinance allows a 550 foot tall IWT to be "sited" only 1,000 feet from a non-participating homeowners foundation. (not the property line but the homes foundation) Experience and studies conducted by "certified appraisers" and realtors in other counties, villages, and states have shown that such irresponsible "setbacks" can result from total abandonment and complete loss of a homes value to the average of a 25-40% loss of a homes value in the "footprint" of an IWT.
 (Remember: the WECS ordinance was written in part by the developers to be "business-friendly" for the IWT corporations financial advantage, not to protect property owners and rural homeowners.)

 2. Tower Height